eclipse-rcptt/rcptt-website/content/userguide/maven/index.md

 ### Extra projects

 In case of using linked projects or folders in Workspace context, it might be required to specify an extra projects to be imported into RCPTT Runner workspace.
-This can be done by using <code>projects</code> element:
+This can be done by using `projects` element:

 ```xml
 <projects>